Law Or Grace.. The Old Covenant or The New

-Baptism The questions we need answered from Scripture are, 1) How - Under normal circumstances, are any of the various modes of baptism acceptable?
-Did the New Testament baptizers used immersion and how much, if at all, do the methods used matter?
-2) Why - What does baptism symbolize?
-Is it a requirement for salvation? and 3) When - Various denominations have their own practices that their members adhere to.
-Some baptize infants or very young children putting forth various reasons for the practice.
-Some even claim that infants can have faith at that age, or the faith of the parents speaks for the child.
-Though the exact purpose of it differs from group to group, it almost always implies that the child thereby receives salvation in some sense.
+Baptism The questions we need answered from Scripture are, 1) Why - What does baptism symbolize?
+Is it a requirement for salvation?
+2) How - Did the New Testament baptizers used immersion?
+Under normal circumstances, are all the various methods of baptism acceptable? and 3) When - Various denominations have their own practices that their members adhere to.
+Some baptize infants or very young children claiming that infants can have faith at that age or the faith of the parents speaks for the child.
+The question is when should a person be baptized.

 The Lord’s Supper

 Feast Or Famine The Lord's Supper, sometimes called communion, the Table of the Lord, the agape or the Eucharist, is limited in most churches to a sip of wine and a piece of bread.
 Why then is it called a "supper" in the NT?

 Gifts Of The Spirit